carlosvillasanchez/-Salmon-tortilla-al-pesto/README.md

 # Datasets
-The datasets we are going to use are the following:
+The datasets used are the following:
 - [EFSA Comprehensive European Food Consumption Database](http://data.europa.eu/euodp/en/data/dataset/the-efsa-comprehensive-european-food-consumption-database): It has a size of 300.000 rows and 96 columns, with information related to products consumed, in which country, in which year and by which group of age among other things.
 - [Recipe1M+](http://pic2recipe.csail.mit.edu): For the recipe data.